antoniomarra8/DATA310/response3.md

   filter to one of your transformed images.**

   Using a 2x2 filter on this image works as a compressor for the image itself.
 This would compress all of the pixel values proportionally and create an image that may be slightly less focused than its 3x3 counterpart, but it uses less memory.
+These smaller images are easier to run through models and other processing.